garyforsterio/gatsby-plugin-opensearch/README.md

 The options are as follows:

 - `output` (string) The filepath and name.
 Defaults to `/opensearch.xml`.
-- `createLinkInHead` (boolean) Whether to populate the `<head>` of your site with a link to the OpenSearch description file.
-Defaults to true.
 - `shortName` (string) A short name for the search engine.
 It must be 16 or fewer characters of plain text, with no HTML or other markup.
 - `description` (string) A brief description of the search engine.
 It must be 1024 or fewer characters of plain text, with no HTML or other markup.
 - `searchTemplate` (string) The pathname along with any required query parameters.
 Parameters to be populated should be wrapped in curly brackets (e.g. `{searchTerms}`).
 More details of available parameters can be found [here](https://github.com/dewitt/opensearch/blob/master/opensearch-1-1-draft-6.md#opensearch-11-parameters).
 This string will be appended to the `siteUrl` to generate the OpenSearch description file.
 Any characters which are invalid in XML must be escaped (e.g. & -> `&amp;`)
 - `searchForm` (string) The pathname for the site's search page.
 This allows Firefox users to visit the site directly.
+- `createLinkInHead` (boolean) Whether to populate the `<head>` of your site with a link to the OpenSearch description file.
+Defaults to true.
+- `crossOrigin` (string) Add a `crossorigin` attribute to the open search description `<link>` tag.
+You can set `crossOrigin` plugin option to `'use-credentials'` to enable sharing resources via cookies.
+Any invalid keyword or empty string will fallback to `'anonymous'`.
+[More information](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes).